Palkovsky/me/content/posts/2025/ebpf-lsm-synchronous-execution-prevention.md

 draft = false
-title = 'eBPF + LSM: Synchronous execution prevention' tags = ['ebpf', 'lsm', 'linux', 'rust']
+title = 'eBPF + LSM: Synchronous execution prevention' tags = ['ebpf', 'lsm', 'linux', 'rust'] seo = 'Learn how to use eBPF LSM hooks to block executable files on Linux.
+Step-by-step tutorial with Rust and bpftrace examples for kernel security enforcement.'
 +++

 LSM (Linux Security Modules) hooks offer a way to synchronously hook certain actions taking place in a Linux kernel.